barryclark/jekyll-now/_posts/2019-09-09-vba_unlocker.md

 copyfile(f, new_filename)
 ```

-This does two things, it generates a new filename that has teh correct .zip extension, and then makes the copy.
-If you were to run the script here you'd end up with a .zip file with the same name as your orginal workbook.
+This does two things, it generates a new filename that has the correct .zip extension, and then makes the copy.
+If you were to run the script here you'd end up with a .zip file with the same name as your original workbook.

 ### Opening the archive and copying files